ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 Possible solution

-Need to time the exact time you should buy each function in order to find the bottleneck.
+Need to time the exact time each function in order to find the bottleneck.

 ### Adding functions such as import graph or export graph in a Json format.